 Arrival and Departure

 Registration begins Sunday at 6:30 pm, unless otherwise stated in the Confirmation Letter.
-Pick up is on Friday at 4:30 pm, except Mini Camp which ends Tuesday at 7 pm.
+Pick up is on Friday at 4:00 pm, except Mini Camp which begins Sunday at 4:30pm and ends Tuesday at 7 pm.
 Please respect these times.

 If you need to pick up your camper early please let us know in advance.
 Also there are a number of campers who need to leave for a couple of hours throughout the week (for a sports game, family function, etc) and this is fine provided we have notice.
 We ask that you fill out a form on Registration Day if this is the case.

 PERMISSION TO LEAVE CAMP: Since campers have been entrusted into the care of Camp Seggie, all campers must be signed out of their cabin (by their Sr. Cabin-leader).
 No camper is permitted to leave camp on Closing Day, or for any reason, with friends or other family members, without permission of parent or guardian.If someone other than a parent or legal guardian is picking a camper up, then prior permission must be given to the camp office.

 You can request to have your camper in the same cabin as a friend or other family member.
 There is space on the Registration Form for this and we will seek to honour all cabinmate requests.
 This is optional and several campers do not make any requests.

 Change of Address